yuki24/blog/_posts/2014-10-21-did-you-mean-experience-in-ruby.markdown

 Look!
 Now you can just copy and paste what was suggested and it'll just work.

 `did_you_mean` gem automagically puts method suggestions into the error message.
 This means you'll have the _"Did you mean?"_ experience almost everywhere.
-Here is a good exmaple of a suggestion from my real development:
+Here is a good example of a suggestion from my real development:

 <img
   src="/img/2014-10-21-did-you-mean-experience-in-ruby/screenshot.png"